 OFFERING AND INVESTMENT

-I do not bill health insurance companies but will provide a detailed receipt including procedural codes for you to submit to your insurance company for potential reimbursement depending on your health care coverage.
+We do not bill health insurance, but will provide a detailed receipt, called a SUPER BILL that includes procedural codes, so that you can submit to your health insurance company for potential reimbursement depending on your health care coverage.

 Three 90 Minute Massages